QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

     If this doesn't match the IP:port configuration of your ``qmi.conf`` file, and you used "localhost" or "127.0.0.1" in your configuration, the reason is that the localhost address gets interpreted in the background as the IP address of the PC itself.
 But if you set something else and the
-    IP addresses do no match, the connection probably fails.
+    IP addresses do not match, the connection probably fails.
-    Also if the shown IP:port is not the one you defined in ``qmi.conf`` of ``instr_server``, the IP:Port you gave is not in the valid range of your system.
-In this case, ``qmi`` just sets other values in correct range.
+    Also if the shown IP:port is not the one you defined in ``qmi.conf`` of ``instr_server``, the IP:port you gave is not in the valid range of your system.
+    When this happens, ``qmi`` uses a random valid value instead.
-    If only the port number does not match, it might be possible the the ``qmi.conf`` was actually not read and QMI has set default (localhost) values.
-In that case, define the config file location manually in ``qmi.start`` call.
+    If only the port number does not match, it might be possible the ``qmi.conf`` configuration file was actually not read and QMI has set default (localhost) values.
+    In that case, define the config file location manually in ``qmi.start`` call:

     >>> qmi.start("instr_server", config_file="<path_to_qmi.conf>")